Ziajak/demo-repo-1/README.md

 Create a repo on github and use the code locally

-This is a local change!
+This is a local change from VSC!